Irregular Periods: Is it Perimenopause and How to Manage it?

 4. Use Pain Relief Medication

 If your periods have become more painful, over-the-counter pain relief and prescription pain relief can help.
-Talk to your doctor to find a suitable option for you.
+Talk to your doctor to prevent serious underlying medical conditions and to find a suitable option for you.

 For a natural alternative, try thyme oil, thyme capsules, or sip a cup of thyme tea.
 A study published in the Caspian Journal of Internal Medicine has found that thyme can be as effective as ibuprofen at reducing the pain of menstrual cramps.